 Note: This parameter is only specific to the second variant of the method.

-NumberFormatException is thrown by this method if any of the following situations occurs:
+NumberFormatException is thrown by this method if any of the following situations occur:

 For both the variants:

-- String is null or of zero length
+- The string is null or of zero-length

 - The value represented by the string is not a value of type int